yachty66/Homepage/projects.md

 - ["Der Gerät"](https://de.wikipedia.org/wiki/Der_Ger%C3%A4t) only cuts meat.
 The process could be fully automated so that employees are not necessary anymore.
 People could choose their menu via app and the "Döner" machine outputs it.
 Disrupting 1000 "Döner" shops alone in [Berlin](https://www.berlin.de/tourismus/insidertipps/2036421-2339440-doener-kebab-ist-eine-berliner-erfindung.html#:~:text=Berlin%20gilt%20als%20%C2%ABHauptstadt%20des,%C2%ABdie%20Hauptstadt%20des%20D%C3%B6ners%C2%BB.).

 ### Open source conversational speaker
-- Alexa is restricted in terms of open conversations because Amazon and co dont want to lose their image in the front of society if there speaker starts talking racist things for example.
-Alexa skills can be only hardcoded, i.e. responses on tricker need to be hardcoded.
+- Alexa is restricted in terms of open conversations because Amazon and co don't want to lose their image in the front of society if their speaker starts talking racist things, for example.
+Alexa's skills can be only hard-coded, i.e. responses on tricker need to be hard-coded.
 I would like to hold this more generic in a sense of providing a simple API for the speaker which works with Python in just a view lines  - "If certain input X do Y".
 - Some details:
     - [Whisper](https://github.com/openai/whisper) for converting language to text
     - Huge language model for responses